Tito Muñoz, Virginia G. Piper Music Director

-During the summers of 2004 through 2006, Mr. Muñoz attended the American Academy of Conducting at Aspen where he studied with David Zinman and Murry Sidlin and participated in master classes with Asher Fisch, Leon Fleisher, George Manahan, David Robertson, and Leonard Slatkin.
-He is the winner of the Aspen Music Festival’s 2005 Robert J. Harth Conductor Prize and the 2006 Aspen Conducting Prize, returning to Aspen as the festival’s Assistant Conductor in the summer of 2007 and then as a guest conductor in summer 2011.
+Born in Queens, New York, Tito began his musical training as a violinist in New York City public schools.
+He attended the LaGuardia High School of the Performing Arts, the Juilliard School’s Music Advancement Program, and the Manhattan School of Music Pre-College Division.
+He furthered his training at Queens College (CUNY) as a violin student of Daniel Phillips.
+Tito received conducting training at the American Academy of Conducting at Aspen where he studied with David Zinman and Murry Sidlin.
+He is the winner of the Aspen Music Festival’s 2005 Robert J. Harth Conductor Prize and the 2006 Aspen Conducting Prize, returning to Aspen as the festival’s Assistant Conductor in the summer of 2007, and later as a guest conductor.

 Tito made his professional conducting debut in 2006 with the National Symphony Orchestra at the Kennedy Center, invited by Leonard Slatkin as a participant of the National Conducting Institute.
 That same year, he made his Cleveland Orchestra debut at the Blossom Music Festival.
 He was awarded the 2009 Mendelssohn Scholarship sponsored by Kurt Masur and the Felix Mendelssohn- Bartholdy Foundation in Leipzig, and was a prize winner in the 2010 Sir Georg Solti International Conducting Competition in Frankfurt.